hbctraining/scRNA-seq/lessons/05_SC_SCT_and_integration.md

 ### Cell cycle scoring

-It's recommended to check the cell cycle phase before performing the sctranform method.
+It is **recommended to check the cell cycle phase before performing the sctransform method**.
 Since the counts need to be comparable between cells and each cell has a different number of total UMIs, we do a rough normalization by dividing by total counts per cell and taking the natural log.
-This method isn't as accurate as the sctransform method that we will use to identify cell clusters, but it is sufficient to explore sources of variation in our data.
+This method isn't as accurate as the sctransform method that we will use ultimately to identify cell clusters, but it is sufficient to explore sources of variation in our data.

 ```r
 # Normalize the counts